hughrun/CommunityTweets/README.md

 At [@ausGLAMBlogs](https://twitter.com/ausglamblogs) and [glamblogs.newcardigan.org](https://glamblogs.newcardigan.org)

+## Deploying

+To deploy your own version, see the [Quick Deployment Guide](quick_deployment_guide.md)

 ## TODOs

-* check feed works before approval
+* auto-check feed works before approval
-* refactor codebase to ES6
+* admins can manually remove a post from the index and tweet queue

+## LICENCE

+GPL 3+